 Pest description and damage The adult is a metallic blue-black, clearwing moth.
 The male moth with a 1-inch wingspan may have bands of light yellow scale on the abdomen, which makes it resemble a wasp.
 The female has a 1.25-inch wingspan and an orange band around the abdomen.
 Full-grown larvae are 1 inch long and whitish with a brown head.
 The larvae burrow into the bark of the crown and feed on the cambium.
 Feeding is restricted to an area a few inches above and below the soil line.
-Young trees are girdled and killed.
-Older trees rarely are girdled, but the feeding reduces vigor and makes them vulnerable to other pests and diseases.
+Peachtree borer feeding damage can girdle and kill younger trees.
+While older trees are rarely girdled, the damage reduces vigor and makes these trees vulnerable to other pests and diseases.
 Infested trees exude a reddish-amber gum and frass mixture at the root crown throughout the growing season.

 For biology, life history, monitoring and management